JeremiasMeister/enigma-3d/README.md

 - Postprocessing
 - Skybox and Sky reflections
 - egui integration for a simple UI
 - loading resources from the 'include_bytes!' macro to include them in the built application
+- adding and carrying an arbitrary amount of data within the `app_state`

 A first little game, developed with enigma, can be found here: https://github.com/JeremiasMeister/enigma-flappy-bird